GAINS: Gaussian-based Inverse Rendering from Sparse Multi-View Captures: GAINS Stage II: Material Properties

 While segmentation improves consistency in roughness and metallicity over multiple viewpoints, it is not suited for diffuse albedo which often contains high-frequency texture variations that are difficult to estimate from sparse viewpoints.
 In the absence of appropriate regularization, the model will overfit diffuse albedo and fail to disentangle lighting effects from intrinsic albedo, which ultimately leads to a subpar relighting performance.

-Recent advances in monocular Intrinsic Image Decomposition (IID)~\cite{ke2023repurposing, zeng2024rgbleftrightarrowx} enable high quality diffuse albedo decompositions, albeit potentially view-inconsistent.
-We therefore propose to leverage the IID to regularize the diffuse albedo estimation while accounting for potential view-inconsistencies: where $\hat{A_i}$ is the IID diffuse albedo for the captured image $I_i$ obtained using RGB-X~\cite{zeng2024rgbleftrightarrowx}.
-To mitigate the influence of view-inconsistency in the IID, we weight the loss by $\beta(\tau)$ (a lindear decrease) which depends on the current iteration step $\tau$, thereby relaxing the influence of the IID diffuse albedo as the model converges.
-We opt against using additional IID supervision for specular roughness and metalicity as we found these parameters to be less robust and exhibit more inconsistencies across views
+Recent advances in monocular Intrinsic Image Decomposition (IID)~\cite{ke2023repurposing, zeng2024rgb, Sartor:2025:TCD} enable high quality diffuse albedo decompositions, albeit potentially view-inconsistent.
+We therefore propose to leverage the IID to regularize the diffuse albedo estimation while accounting for potential view-inconsistencies: $ \mathcal{L}_{IID} = \beta(\tau) \cdot \mathcal{L}_2(A_i, \hat{A_i}), $ where $\hat{A_i}$ is the IID diffuse albedo for the captured image $I_i$ obtained using Teamwork~\cite{Sartor:2025:TCD}.
+For outdoor data, we opt for RGB2X~\cite{zeng2024rgb}, as we found it to produce more reliable decompositions on outdoor scenes used in our experiments.
+To mitigate the influence of view-inconsistency in the IID, we weight the loss by $\beta(\tau)$ (a linear decrease) which depends on the current iteration step $\tau$, thereby relaxing the influence of the IID diffuse albedo as the model converges.
+We opt against using additional IID supervision for specular roughness and metallicity as we found these parameters to be less robust and exhibit more inconsistencies across views.